Back (horse): Skeleton

 A horse has an average total of 18 thoracic vertebrae, with five located in the withers.
 Each thoracic vertebra is also associated with a rib.
-A horse also has, on average, six lumbar vertebrae.
+A horse also has, typically, six lumbar vertebrae.
 Some breeds, such as the Arabian, will sometimes, but not always, have five lumbar vertebrae and 17 thoracic vertebrae.
 There appears to be little correlation between back length and number of vertebrae, as many horses with short backs do have the typical number of vertebrae.
 The length of each vertebra in the lumbar region seems to have the greater influence on the strength of the horse's back.

 Muscles and ligaments

 The horse has no collarbone.
 Hence the entire torso is attached to the shoulders by powerful muscles, tendons, and ligaments.

 The spine of a horse's back is supported by muscles, three ligaments, and abdominal muscles.
 The Spinalis Dorsi originates on the fourth cervical vertebra and inserts beneath the thoracic section of the Trapezius.
 The Longissimus dorsi originates from the last four cervical vertebrae, and courses along the spine, inserting eventually into the ilium and sacrum.
 This muscle contracts the spine and also raises and supports the head and neck, and is the main muscle used for rearing, kicking, jumping, and turning.
 It is the longest and strongest muscle in the body, and is the muscle the rider sits on.
 The Intercostal muscles begin at the spaces between the ribs and aid in breathing.
 The external and internal abdominal obliques are attached to the ribs and pelvic bones, and support the internal organs.
-The Supraspinous ligament begins at the poll and ends at the croup (sacral vertebrae).
-It supports the head and neck, and its traction force aids in supporting the weaker thoracic and lumbar areas.
-It spreads out and attaches to the spines of the cervical vertebrae.
-In the wither and neck area, it is called the nuchal ligament.
+The Supraspinous ligament is a continuation of the nuchal ligament, which begins at the poll and inserts on the withers.
+The supraspinous ligament attaches to the tops of the remaining thoracic and lumbar vertebrae.
+These two ligaments in combination provide a link throughout the topline of the horse, aiding in the elastic movement of the body.